MkazemAkhgary/UnrealEngine-SaveGame/README.md

 # UnrealEngine-SaveGame
 a simple way to save properties on Actors/Components marked with SaveGame flag.
+This approach was originated from [here](https://forums.unrealengine.com/t/what-is-the-best-way-to-handle-saving-loading-an-array-of-objects/281775/7)

 # How to install